cmizumoto/small-projects/README.md

 26- Double Inverted Sliders

-- A page with two columns, after scrolling one slides up and the other slides down
+- A page with two columns, after scrolling one slides up and the other slides down.

+27- Toast Notifications

+- Small notifications at the bottom of the screen, useful in some websites.